FIWARE/catalogue/core/README.md

 ### What is Cygnus?

-Cygnus is a is an easy to use, powerful, and reliable system to process and distribute data.
-Internally, Cygnus is based on Apache NiFi, NiFi is a dataflow system based on the concepts of flow-based programming.
+Cygnus is a connector in charge of persisting context data sources into other third-party databases and storage systems, creating a historical view of the context.
+Internally, Cygnus is based on Apache NiFi, [NiFi](https://nifi.apache.org/) is a data flow system based on the concepts of flow-based programming.
 It supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic.
 It was built to automate the flow of data between systems.
-While the term 'dataflow' is used in a variety of contexts, we use it here to mean the automated and managed flow of information between systems
+While the term 'dataflow' can be used in a variety of contexts, we use it here to mean the automated and managed flow of information between systems.

-Cygnus 2.0 is based on Apache NiFi, a technology addressing the design and execution of data collection and persistence agents.
-An agent is basically composed of a listener or source in charge of receiving the data, a channel where the source puts the data once it has been transformed into a Flume event, and a sink, which takes Flume events from the channel in order to persist the data within its body into a third-party storage.
+Each data persistence agent within Cygnus is composed of three parts - a listener or source in charge of receiving the data, a channel where the source puts the data once it has been transformed into a Flume event, and a sink, which takes Flume events from the channel in order to persist the data within its body into a third-party storage.

 ## Why Use Cygnus?

+Persisting historical context data is useful for big data analysis - it can be used to discover trends, or data can be sampled and aggregated to remove the influence of outlying data measurements.
+However within each Smart Solution, the significance of each entity type will differ and entities and attributes may need to be sampled at different rates.

+Since the business requirements for using context data differ from application to application, there is no one standard use case for historical data persistence.
+Therefore rather than overloading the context broker with the job of historical context data persistence, this role has been separated out into a separate, highly configurable component - Cygnus.

-Cygnus plays the role of a connector between Orion Context Broker (which is a NGSI source of data) and many external and FIWARE storages like MySQL, MongoDB etc. You should use Cygnus if you need to process and persist Context Data so that you can keep a historical record.
+Cygnus plays the role of a connector between the Orion Context Broker (which is an [NGSI](https://swagger.lab.fiware.org/?url=https://raw.githubusercontent.com/Fiware/specifications/master/OpenAPI/ngsiv2/ngsiv2-openapi.json) source of data) and a wide range of external systems such as [MySQL](https://www.mysql.com/), [MongoDB](https://www.mongodb.org/) etc. You should use Cygnus if you need to process and persist context data so that you can keep a historical record.
+Cygnus can also be used the filter and repost context data back into Orion.

-Cygnus is designed to run specific set of processors and templates for persistence context data to multiple sinks.

-Current stable release is able to persist data to many  third-party storages including:

-* NGSI context data in and out.
-* MySQL, the well-known relational database manager.
-* MongoDB, the NoSQL document-oriented database.
-* PostgreSQL, the well-know relational database manager.

 The **Cygnus** project is part of [FIWARE](http://fiware.org/) and has been rated as follows: